-In the past few years, the trend to successfully selling your home is to have it professionally staged by a staging specialist, real estate agent and even enterprising sellers with design aspirations.
-Staging your home to appeal to buyers involves sprucing up your home by decluttering, painting and moving in furniture and accents that complement your home — similar to homes featured on HGTV — but don’t detract from showing off the bones of your house.
-Living in a staged house can be hard, but see how these survival steps and your moving company can help!
+In the past few years, the trend to successfully sell your home is to have it professionally staged by a staging specialist, real estate agent, and even enterprising sellers with design aspirations.
+Staging your home to appeal to buyers involves sprucing up your home by decluttering, painting, and moving in furniture and accents that complement your home — similar to homes featured on HGTV — but don’t detract from showing off the bones of your house.
+Living in a staged house can be challenging, but see how these survival steps and your moving company can help!

 Keep It Museum Clean

 When your house is on the market, you want to display its best self.
 Staging is one step but another is thoroughly cleaning and keeping the house pristine.
-Nothing cluttering the shelves or countertops, no laundry peeking out of drawers, no personal mementoes.
+Nothing cluttering the shelves or countertops, no laundry peeking out of drawers, no personal mementos.
 Buyers wish to see a clean slate to decorate.
-If you keep it museum clean, you won’t have to perform much more than a cursory clean-up after the movers move your furniture out, too.
+If you keep it museum clean, you won’t have to perform much more than a cursory clean-up after the movers move your furniture.

 Your New Mantra — Declutter